 - This Is Gonna Suck: Even though it's not a done deal, Robotnik panics in his cockpit when you reach him, in contrast to his other appearances.

 - Totally Radical: The top banner's lines, like "BOGUS DUDE" and "ULTRA COOL SLIDE".

-- Villain Exit Stage Left: After the usual task of nabbing emeralds, the final objective of "Showdown" is to prevent Eggman's ship from escaping.
+- Villain: Exit, Stage Left: After the usual task of nabbing emeralds, the final objective of "Showdown" is to prevent Robotnik's ship from escaping.

 - Volumetric Mouth: While in the main 2D games Sonic does this after drowning, here he always does it regardless of cause of death.